DivAgarwal1/DearImKit/README.md

 # DearImKit
-DearImKit is a tool designed to simplify writing [Dear ImGui](https://github.com/ocornut/imgui) applications by handling the rendering, ImGui window management, and OS window management, allowing developers to easily write GUIs with ImGui graphics logic.
+DearImKit is a C++ GUI library designed to simplify writing [Dear ImGui](https://github.com/ocornut/imgui) applications by handling the rendering, ImGui window management, and OS window management, allowing developers to easily write GUIs with ImGui graphics logic.

 DearImKit uses Dear ImGui with [GLFW](https://github.com/glfw/glfw) and [OpenGL3](https://www.opengl.org/) backend as well [GLAD](https://github.com/Dav1dde/glad) to manage OpenGL functions.
 Dependencies are already included.
 You only need to include DearImKit in your applications.